 Two ten-minute rule bills may be presented in the Chamber each week: one on a Tuesday and one on a Wednesday.

 Ten-minute rule bills allow an MP to speak about the merits of their bill for ten minutes, and for another MP who opposes the bill to speak against it.
 There may be a vote to decide if the bill can progress to its second reading.

 To move a ten-minute rule motion, the Speaker will call the MP to speak for up to ten minutes.
-If participating remotely, the MP must remain on the call after they speak (and after any opposing speech or subsequent division) to list the names of the MPs who will bring in the bill, and to provide a date for second reading.
+When participating remotely, the MP remained on the call after speaking (and after any opposing speech or subsequent division) to list the names of the MPs who were bringing in the bill, and to provide a date for second reading.

-To oppose a ten-minute rule bill, any MP wishing to do so should notify the Speaker's Office by 6pm on the day before the bill is to be presented.
-The Speaker will call them to speak after the MP presenting the bill has spoken.
+To oppose a ten-minute rule bill, any MP wishing to do so had to notify the Speaker's Office by 6pm on the day before the bill is to be presented.
+The Speaker then called them to speak after the MP presenting the bill had spoken.